 Both dry and wet processing are utilised for fibre production in textile factories.
 A considerable quantity of potable water is consumed in the wet process and it generates highly contaminated wastewater also in large quantities.

 The fibre production process consists of sizing, de-sizing, sourcing, bleaching, mercerising, dyeing, printing and finishing3,4.
 Figure 1 shows the main pollutants in the wastewater discharge from each step5.

 The dyeing process is an important step in textile manufacturing.
 During this stage, colour is applied to the fibre, and several chemicals may be used to improve the adsorption process between colour and fibre.
 When the final product is ready following the finishing process, remnants of these dyes and chemicals become part of the effluent6.

 Improvement in the dyeing process requires other chemical reagents known as auxiliaries or additives.
 These compounds increase the quality of the final product and improve silkiness, texture, light resistance, stability and other desirable qualities.
 Surfactants, dispersants, salts and other additives are typically used.
 These additives are not considered in most of the chemical treatments of wastewaters.

 The estimated world-wide use of naphthalene sulfonate as a concrete admixture and as a dye dispersant is about 300 000 ton/year, which is equivalent to 2500 blue whales of 120 ton each7 Liquid dyes are aqueous dispersions typically stabilised with naphthalene sulphonates8,9.
 This petroleum or coal-based chemical is a well studied pollutant due to its widespread occurrence in the environment and for its potential hazard to human and wildlife health10,11.

-Borregaard’s lignin bio-based products offer significant benefits for the formulation of textile dyes, providing for sustainable and environmentally friendly use.
+Borregaard’s lignin bio-based dispersants offer significant benefits for the formulation of textile dyes, providing for sustainable and environmentally friendly use.
 Based on results for extensive and substantial testing, Borregaard’s lignin bio-based products are judged to be safe to life.
 They have a Lethal Concentration (LC50) rating for fish of >2.400 mg/l12.
 Sulfonated naphthalene condensate has a rating of LC50 between 100 - 500 mg/l putting it in the risk zone for survival of fish.